Frequently Asked Questions

 • A maximum of two total courses in the Natural Resources major or Specialization Option may be taken on an S/U basis.

-• In the Baccalaureate Core you may have up to 36 credits on an S/U basis.
+• In the general education requirements (Baccalaureate Core or Core Ed) you may have up to 36 credits on an S/U basis.

 Is there a minimum GPA that I must acheive?